Our power stations

 Weddell Power Station (WPS)Image shows Weddell Power Station generating units.
 3 aeroderivative gas turbines 129.0 WPS connects to the DKIS.
 Two of its gas turbines were commissioned in 2008, with the third commissioned in 2014.

 Katherine Power Station (KPS)Image shows Katherine Power Station in landscape.
-4 industrial gas turbines (dual fuel) 37.0 KPS has been operational since 1987 and functions as part of the DKIS.
+4 industrial gas turbines (dual fuel) 37.0 KPS has been operational since 1987 and functions as a critical infrastructure black station, providing islanding and network voltage support services to the DKIS.

 Alice Springs region

 Owen Springs Power Station (OSPS)Landscape image showing Owen Springs Power Station from the air.
-13 reciprocating sets (10 gas, 3 diesel
+13 reciprocating sets (10 gas, 3 dual fuel)

 Remote stations

 Tennant Creek Power Station (TCPS)Landscape image of Tennant Creek Power Station.
-13 reciprocating sets (8 gas, 5 diesel),
+13 reciprocating sets (8 gas, 3 diesel)

 1 industrial gas turbine (dual fuel)